Saskatchewan stabbings: Suspects still at large, police say

 - Published

-Two murder suspects are still at large after ten people were stabbed to death in one of the worst acts of violence in Canada's recent history.
+Two murder suspects are still at large after 10 people were stabbed to death in one of the worst acts of violence in Canada's recent history.

 Myles Sanderson, 30, and Damien Sanderson, 31, have been charged with murder, despite not being arrested.